itsdanli/dan_blog/_books/ultralearning.markdown

 Telling yourself you need only spend 5 minutes on task before stopping is something you can do to get started.

 Adding rules for yourself. e.g. only quit when remembered the most recent card of a flash card deck.

+_Keep your environment distraction free_

+_Work on the task you can focus on easier_

+_Your mind_ -- Clear, calm mind best for focusing on all learning problems.